olabisiA/Dsa-Documentation/README.md

 6.Improve Review Quality
 Rather than just increasing review quantity, invest in verified review programs, follow-ups, and customer service to lift product ratings even marginally — a 0.2 difference can significantly affect ranking and conversion.

+#**Conclusion**:

+The project reveals that while quantity and discounts draw attention, strategy, product curation, and customer satisfaction drive long-term profitability.
+With the right focus on top-performing categories and smarter pricing, sellers can maximize both customer trust and revenue.